-What do you enjoy most about being a panellist on the podcast?
+What do you enjoy most about being a panelist on the podcast?

 For me, it’s the opportunity to discuss and share my ideas and opinions about various scientific topics with other young people.
 It’s also a great way to promote skepticism in a humorous way.

 What do you bring to the podcast?